NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (3) Minimum required scores shall be established by regulation for specific sectors including, but not limited to, the following:

-(4) Housing: 85+;
+    (a) Housing: 85+;

-(2) Income: 85+;
+    (b) Income: 85+;

-(3) Food Security: 85+; and
+    (c) Food Security: 85+; and

-(4) Digital Access: 85+.
+    (d) Digital Access: 85+.

-(5) The DEF shall include specific dignity benchmarks tailored for diverse communities, including rural, urban, northern, and Indigenous communities, recognizing their unique contexts and needs.
+(4) The DEF shall include specific dignity benchmarks tailored for diverse communities, including rural, urban, northern, and Indigenous communities, recognizing their unique contexts and needs.

-(6) Programs and services that fail to meet the minimum required scores under the DEF shall be subject to mandatory review and corrective action plans as prescribed by regulations.
+(5) Programs and services that fail to meet the minimum required scores under the DEF shall be subject to mandatory review and corrective action plans as prescribed by regulations.

-(7) Regulations prescribing mandatory review and corrective action plans under subsection (5) shall:
+(6) Regulations prescribing mandatory review and corrective action plans under subsection (5) shall:

-(8) Establish clear, publicly accessible timelines for the development, public disclosure, and implementation of such plans; and
+    (a) Establish clear, publicly accessible timelines for the development, public disclosure, and implementation of such plans; and

-(2) Require that such plans identify specific remedial actions, responsible parties, measurable targets, and resource allocations to identify and address deficiencies and achieve compliance with minimum dignity scores.
+    (b) Require that such plans identify specific remedial actions, responsible parties, measurable targets, and resource allocations to identify and address deficiencies and achieve compliance with minimum dignity scores.

 ### Section 61: Public Reporting and Accountability of the DEF